xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 ## Update a Webdriver
 You can update a Webdriver directly from from Katalon Studio applications.
-From the main toolbar, select **Tools > Update WebDrivers > Select a browser in the drop-down list.**
+From the main toolbar, select **Tools > Update WebDrivers > Select a browser in the dropdown list.**

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/handle-webdrivers/Update-Webdrivers.png" alt="update-webdriver-automatically" width=70%>